arnog/sutro-jsdoc-theme/README.md

 - `outputSourceFiles`: if `true`, include prettyfied source files in the documentation
 - `linenums`: if `true`, include line numbers in prettyfied output
+- `sourceCodeTheme`: the color scheme used for the prettyfied source code:
+`dark` or `light`
+- `sourceCodeBackground`: a CSS background shorthand describing the background used to display source code.
+Defaults to dark or light color depending on `sourceCodeTheme`.
 - `includeDate`: if `true`, include date of documentation creation in footer
 - `title`: name of the "home" link, at the top left of the page
 - `pageTitle`: value of the `<title>` tag
 - `description`: value of the `<description>` tag
 - `keywords`: value of the `<keywords>` tag
 - `forkme`: if present, display a "Fork Me" banner, with a URL pointing to the value of this entry

 ## License